 BEST NEW INDIE LOVE SONG

 It’s relatively well-worn territory at this point, so why don’t you go ahead and preemptively roll your eyes at the mere mention of some overly genuine white boy at a house party whipping out a guitar to regale all of those in attendance with his rendition of “Wonderwall.”
+Rio Romeo is kind of that guy.

 But acoustic guitars aside, there’s something magical about the communal experience of music, friends sitting around and sharing in song, knowing every word or hanging on the emotions of some impromptu kind of performance.
 These moments that are wanted and invited and everyone else is just trying to replicate when they whip out their best version of some overplayed cover song.